-- a tool such as GRASP is needed in all stages of the mission, but it needs to be very agile: which means to run it on efficient enough computing facilities, to reduce the computational time, especially for broad-band models - Design the geometry of critical optical elements with GRASP in mind (e.g. using simple shapes which simplify the GRASP geometrical model) - The multi-GTD approach has been validated on Planck but remains complex it would be useful to reduce this complexity (but note that in early design phases low-order mGTD calculations may be sufficient) - validate GRASP for experiments focused on polarization - use verified inputs to GRASP (e.g. detector patterns) - use of a tool such as GRASP requires experts ensure that they are available - Although GRASP is a good and necessary tool (in practice the only one available) for the prediction of beam patterns, its ability to predict sub-percent features in the sidelobes remains limited, especially for polarisation.
-Experiments requiring subpercent knowledge need to find ways to use the in-flight data to acquire the necessary knowledge.
+• a tool such as GRASP is needed in all stages of the mission, but it needs to be very agile: which means to run it on efficient enough computing facilities, to reduce the computational time, especially for broad-band models it would be useful to reduce this complexity (but note that in early design phases low- order mGTD calculations may be sufficient) - validate GRASP for experiments focused on polarization - use verified inputs to GRASP (e.g. detector patterns) - use of a tool such as GRASP requires experts ensure that they are available - Although GRASP is a good and necessary tool (in practice the only one available) for the prediction of beam patterns, its ability to predict subpercent features in the sidelobes remains limited, especially for polarisation.
+Experiments requiring sub-percent knowledge need to find ways to use the in-flight data to acquire the necessary knowledge.